-Tell the school if their child has a medical condition.

-- Ensure the school has a complete and up-to-date Pupil Health Record Form for their child on a regular basis and is updated with contact details - Inform the school about the medication their child requires during school hours. - Inform the school of any medication their child requires while taking part in visits, outings or field trips and other out-of-school activities. - Tell the school about any changes to their child's medication, what they take, when, and how much. - Inform the school of any changes to their child's condition. - Ensure their child's medication and medical devices are labelled with their child's full name. - Provide the school with appropriate medication labelled with their child's name, in original container and containing the medicine information leaflet. - Ensure that their child's medication is within expiry dates. - Keep their child at home if they are not well enough to attend school. - Ensure their child catches up on any school work they have missed.
+- Tell the school if their child has a medical condition or mental health need. - Ensure the school has a complete and up-to-date Pupil Health Record Form for their child on a regular basis and is updated with contact details - Inform the school about any medication their child requires during school hours. - Inform the school of any medication their child requires while taking part in visits, outings or field trips and other out-of-school activities. - Tell the school about any changes to their child's medication - Inform the school of any changes to their child's condition. - Ensure their child's medication and medical devices are labelled with their child's full name. - Provide the school with appropriate medication labelled with their child's name, in original container and containing the medicine information leaflet. - Ensure that their child's medication is within expiry dates. - Keep their child at home if they are not well enough to attend school. - Ensure their child catches up on any schoolwork they have missed.